roboscienceorg/book/source/Electrical/BasicPowerDelivery.rst

 A waste of 19.2 - 8.1 = 11.1 Watts.
 For circuits that power larger
 motors, this can be a significant problem as it can be very difficult to remove the heat.
-The system will be at risk due to the high temperatures, for example burned components and melted circuits, or even fire.
+The system will be at risk due to the high temperatures, for example burned components and melted solder, or even fire.
 For battery based circuits, this approach significantly reduces battery life.
 Another approach is needed.

-One solution is to switch on and off the power very quickly, known as Pulse Width Modulation, PWM.
+One solution is to switch on and off the power very quickly, known as :index:`Pulse Width Modulation`, :index:`PWM`.
 To see what we mean, :numref:`circuitpwm` here is a graph of the voltage though time.